arjav0703/knowledgebase/content/Personal/Zettelkasten/3 - Atomic/Why the learning in school is fake?.md

 This creates a paradox where we acquire knowledge, which in turn makes out understanding on knowledge more and more vast, hence leaving us in a state of confusion where  *the more we learn, the more we realize how little we know.*

 ### Where School goes wrong
 See, in School, they try to make you feel like you know everything (or that you were taught everything by your teachers).
 They never want you to realize that you don't know s#!t.
 Again, I'd like to take the example of science.
-We are taught about Einstein's Theory of Relativity, yet they never teach you about singularity, the concept of multiple dimentions , things like space-time.
+We are taught about Einstein's Theory of Relativity, yet they never teach you about singularity, the concept of multiple dimensions , things like space-time.
 All these things are the foundations on top of which concepts like relativity are formed.

 And why do they not teach all that? **because it will make you raise questions.
 Questions that can't be answered by even the greatest physicists ever born.**